Barcodes as Summary of Loss Function Topology: Topology of loss surfaces via barcodes

 \begin{proposition} Let $p$ be a minimum, which is not global.
-The basis element corresponding to $p$ represents trivial homology class in the canonical form of the gradient Morse complex of $f$.
-Then $p$ is the lower basis element of one of the two-dimensional complexes with trivial homology in the canonical form.
-I.e. $p$ is coupled with a 1-index saddle $q$ in the canonical form.
-This is the 1-saddle from definition 1, i.e. $q$ is the 1-saddle at which the sublevel set connected component corresponding to $p$ is swallowed by a connected component with lower minimum.
-The segment $\left[f(p),f(q)\right]$ is then the canonical invariant (barcode) corresponding to the minimum $p$. \end{proposition} \begin{proof} Let $q$ be the 1-saddle at which the connected component corresponding to $p$ is swallowed by a connected component with lower minimum $r$.
+Then $p$ represents trivial homology class in Morse complex computing the homology of $\Theta_{f\leq c}$ for big enough $c$ , i.e. $p$ is a lower basis element of one of the two-dimensional complexes with trivial homology in the canonical form.
+Thus $p$ is coupled with a 1-index saddle $q$.
+This is the 1-saddle from definition \nolinebreak\ref{def1}, i.e. $q$ is the 1-saddle at which the sublevel set connected component corresponding to $p$ is swallowed by a connected component with lower minimum.
+The segment $\left[f(p),f(q)\right]$ then corresponds to the minimum $p$ by definition \nolinebreak\ref{def1}. \end{proposition} \begin{proof} Let $q$ be the 1-saddle at which the connected component corresponding to $p$ is swallowed by a connected component with a lower minimum $r$.
 The homology $H_0 (\Theta_{f\leq f(q)-\epsilon})$ are generated linearly by classes of connected components of $\Theta_{f\leq f(q)-\epsilon}$.
 They correspond to the generators of the Morse complex given by minima of restriction of $f$ to each connected component.
 In the Morse complex computing homology of $\Theta_{f\leq f(q)+\epsilon}$ , the generator corresponding to the local minimum $p$ equals to the boundary of the generator corresponding to the 1-saddle $q$ plus the generator corresponding to the lower minimum $r$ plus perhaps boundaries of lower than $q$ saddles.
 Therefore $q$ is coupled with $p$ in the canonical form. \end{proof}

-The full canonical form of the gradient (Morse) complex of all indexes is a summary of global structure of the objective function's gradient flow.
+Similar results hold for other types of filtered complexes representing sublevel homology, like cubical or CW-complexes, for continuous piece-wise smooth functions (see e.g. \cite{chazal2011scalar, cohen2007stability}).

-The total number of different topological features in sublevel sets $\Theta_{f\leq c}$ of the objective function can be read immediately from the barcode.
-Namely the number of intersections of horizontal line at level $c$ with segments in the index $j$ barcode gives the number of independent topological features of dimension $j$ in $\Theta_{f\leq c}$, see e.g. section \ref{bench}.
+The total number of different topological features in sublevel sets $\Theta_{f\leq c}$ of the loss function can be read immediately from the barcode.
+Namely, the number of intersections of horizontal line at level $c$ with segments in the index $j$ barcode gives the number of independent topological features of dimension $j$ in $\Theta_{f\leq c}$, see examples in section \ref{bench}.